On the Pricing of Storable Commodities: Information-based commodity pricing

-in terms of the short rate $\{r_t\}$.
-For simplicity, we shall assume that the default-free interest rate system is deterministic.
-The conditioning in (\ref{eq:1}) is taken with respect to the market filtration $\{{\mathcal F}_t\}$, which is generated jointly by: (a) the convenience dividend process $\{X_t\}_{t \geq 0}$; and (b) a market information process $\{\xi_t\}_{t\geq0}$ of the form
+The associated money-market account process is then given by $\{1/\pi_t\}_{t\geq 0}$.
+For simplicity, we assume that the default-free interest rate system is deterministic.
+The market filtration $\{{\mathcal F}_t\}$, with respect to which the conditioning is taken in (\ref{asset price}), is taken to be generated jointly by (a) the convenience dividend process $\{X_t\}_{t \geq 0}$ and (b) a market information process $\{\xi_t\}_{t\geq0}$ of the form

 representing partial or noisy information about the future dividend flow.
 The parameter $\sigma$ determines the rate at which information about the future dividend stream is revealed to the market.
-The ${\mathbb Q}$-Brownian motion $\{B_t\}$ represents noise arising from rumour, baseless speculation, uninformed trading, and the like, and is assumed to be independent of the dividend process $\{X_t\}$.
-Therefore, we have
+The ${\mathbb Q}$-Brownian motion $\{B_t\}$ represents noise arising from rumour, baseless speculation, uninformed trading, fake news, and the like, and is assumed to be independent of the dividend process $\{X_t\}$.
+Therefore for each $t\geq 0$ we have

-Our next modelling choice is to specify the form of the dividend process.
+The next step is to specify the form of the dividend process.
 We consider in this paper the case in which $\{X_t\}$ is an Ornstein-Uhlenbeck (OU) process.
-It is worth recalling, by way of contrast, that Gibson \& Schwartz (1990, 1991) assume that the percentage convenience yield should follow a mean-reverting process.
-The idea in the present work is that a mean-reverting absolute convenience dividend reflects the notion that in the long term there is an equilibrium rate of benefit obtained by storing the commodity.
+It is worth recalling, by way of contrast, that Gibson \& Schwartz \cite{gibson1, gibson2} assume that the percentage convenience yield should follow a mean-reverting process, an approach that has been followed in many subsequent works \cite{schwartz1, hilliard1, hilliard2, schwartz2, schwartz3, miltersen1, schwartz4, casassus1}.
+The idea of the present work, however, is that a mean-reverting absolute convenience dividend reflects the notion that in the long term there is an equilibrium rate of benefit obtained by storing or holding the commodity.
 We thus assume that the dividend process satisfies a stochastic equation of the form

 where $\{\beta_t\}$ is a ${\mathbb Q}$-Brownian motion that is independent of $\{B_t\}$.
 We allow for the possibility that the dividend rate may occasionally be negative.
-The mean reversion level $\theta$, the reversion rate $\kappa$, and the dividend volatility $\psi$ are assumed to be constant in the present discussion, although the results can be readily generalised to the time-dependent cases.
+The mean reversion level $\theta$, the reversion rate $\kappa$, and the dividend volatility $\psi$ are assumed to be constant in the present discussion, although the results can be readily generalized to the time-dependent case.